andrenth/erlix/README.rst

    require "erlix"

-   # init ErlixNode,
+   # init Erlix::Node,
-   #  the first argument is the short-name of the ErlixNode
+   #  the first argument is the short-name of the Erlix::Node
    #  the second argument is the erlang cookie, use nil it's will read ~/.erlang.cookie
-   # after init, my ErlixNode's name is inited to "ruby@kdr2-pc"
+   # after init, my Erlix::Node's name is inited to "ruby@kdr2-pc"
-   ErlixNode.init("ruby",nil)
+   Erlix::Node.init("ruby",nil)

    # connect to the real Erlang-Node:
    c=Erlix::Connection.new("foo@kdr2-pc")